noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 To achieve our goals, we have outlined a structured four-phase plan:

 1. **Simulation and Environment Setup ✅**
-   Set up a physics simulation using PyBullet or Gazebo, and integrate it with Gymnasium.
+   Set up a model of the robot in a physics simulation.
 Develop a custom environment that includes state observation, action space definition, and a reward function based on balance criteria.

 2. **Proof-of-Concept Controller ✅**
-   Define the robot’s geometry and dynamics as described in the referenced paper.
    Train an initial policy to stabilize a simplified version of the robot in a fixed height configuration, similar to solving an inverted pendulum problem.

 3. **Dynamic Height Control ✅**
    Extend the task by enabling dynamic height changes during operation.
 Retrain or fine-tune the policy to maintain balance while adapting the robot’s height, increasing the complexity and realism of the task.

 4. **Robustness to Perturbations ✅**
-   Introduce mild randomization of physical parameters such as the center of gravity and add perturbations to simulate real-world noise.
+   Introduce perturbations such as force application or random starting angles to simulate real-world noise.
 This will help generalize the policy and make it robust against a wider range of conditions.

 ---